 Establish Data Governance Rules:

 Not all integrations deliver equal value.
-Prioritize based on:
+Use this prioritization matrix:

 Let's examine the integration patterns that deliver the highest ROI for mid-market companies.